-In an emergency on the Kahului campus, call:
+- 👋 In an emergency on Kahului campus:

 - Campus Security at 984-3255;

-- the Maui Police Department at 911 (or 9-911 from an inside line);
+- Maui Police Department at 911 (or 9-911 from an inside line);

-- the Campus Security Chief at 984-3576
+- Campus Security Chief at 984-3576

 Campus Parking and Vehicles

 The College has in place rules governing campus parking and vehicles.
 The purpose of these rules is to increase pedestrian safety, reduce traffic congestion, and provide for safe and orderly parking on the campus.
 Any motor vehicle may be removed from the campus at the expense of the owner/driver of the vehicle if it is in violation of these rules.